 14th March

-Right up in the instep of the ‘boot’ of Italy lies the port city and major Italian Naval base of Taranto, founded as an ancient Greek outpost.
+Right up in the instep of the ‘boot’ of Italy lies the port city and major Italian Naval base of Taranto, founded as an ancient Greek colonial city.
 Approaching the harbour mouth from the south-east is the Via Anfiteatro, and to the south of it between Via Guiseppe de Cesare and Via Domenico Acclavio there’s a covered market building with the courtyard used as a car park.
-This apparently sits on top of what remains of the city’s amphitheatre.
+This sits on top of what remains of the city’s amphitheatre.
 There is apparently a small section of Roman wall exposed in a corner of the car park.
 Plans to excavate and present the remains in readiness for the 2026 Mediterranean Games (which Taranto is hosting) will have to get a mighty shift on.
-Nevertheless it makes it onto my list as site no.252 - for the time being classed as ‘Invisible’.
+Nevertheless it makes it onto my list as site no.251 - for the time being classed as ‘Invisible’.

 26th February

 Latest research has confirmed amphitheatre sites at Modena and Siponto.
 The Modena Amphitheatre is lost beneath, but embraced by, the curving streets of Via Canalino and Via Montadora.
 There is a neat website featuring virtual reconstructions of the Roman City of Mutina and its buildings mutinaromana.it (It helps if you have a bit of Italian or Latin).
-The second at Siponto was revealed and excavated as part of an Archaeological survey in 2021 which began looking closely at remains of a ‘Medieval’ building in a field with a strangely curved outer wall and fanned divisions inside.
-The list of sites jumps to 251 and the total for Italy is now a round 100.
+The second at Siponto was revealed and excavated as part of an Archaeological survey in 2021 which began looking closely at remains of a ‘Medieval’ building in a field with an oddly curved outer wall and fanned divisions inside.
+The list of sites jumps to 250 and the total for Italy is now a round 100.

 17th February